adikal25/EDA/README.md

-This is a exploratory data  analysis on a black friday sales dataset
+This repository is for explanatory data analysis on various datasets.